-The air hung heavy with the scent of herbs and incense, starkly contrasting the mercenary's usual jobs.
+The air hung heavy with the scent of herbs and incense, starkly contrasting the detective's usual jobs.
 She stood in the dimly lit apothecary, her eyes trained on the figure hunched over a workbench.
-He was a wiry man, his face obscured by a hood, but his hands, nimble and quick, seemingly oblivious to her presence.
+He was a wiry man, his face obscured by a hood.
+His nimble fingers working on something the detective couldn't see, seemingly oblivious to her presence.

 In a flash, she was beside him.
-With her hands a blur, a moment followed by a sickening crunch.
-A sound that always sent a shiver down her spine.
+With her hands a blur, she drew her knife and plunged it into the figure.
 She expected a scream, a struggle, but there was only silence.
-She looked at her victim, hoping to see the telltale signs of death, but his eyes were wide open, staring at her with a mixture of confusion and curiosity.
+He looked at his victim, hoping to see the telltale signs of death, but his eyes were wide open, staring at her with a mixture of confusion and curiosity.

-"What the hell was that for?" he asked, his voice raspy.
+"And what was that for?"
+He asked, his voice raspy.

-The mercenary stumbled back; She'd never encountered anything like this before.
+The detective stumbled back; She'd never encountered anything like this before.
 Her victims always stayed dead.
 She stared at him, her mind racing.
 "You... you're supposed to be dead," she stammered.

 "Who are you?" she asked, her voice barely a whisper.